jcburns-vt/bank-fetch/README.md

 # Bank Fetch

-This terminal application is intended to make it simple to download your own bank transactions in json or csv format to make use of them in a budget app or excel sheet.
+This terminal application is intended to make it simple to download bank transactions in json or csv format to make use of them in a budget app or excel sheet.
 You could call the bank-fetch command from a VBA macro in order to automate the updating of your bank data.